gquetel/sqlia-dataset-generator/README.md

 ## Generating the dataset locally

-To preserve diversity in generated payloads, we do not fix random seeds when invoking `sqlmap`.
-As a result, while each generated dataset is similar in structure, it may differ slightly from the provided SuperviZ25-SQL dataset.

-### Environment with nix-shell
-We provide the environment to generate the dataset through a nix shell environment `shell.nix`.
+We provide 2 mechanisms to obtain the developing environment required to generate the dataset.
+The most straightforward is to use the docker container, the alternative one is provided using a nix-shell environment.

+### Setting up the environment using nix-shell
+The generation environment is rendered available through the definition of nix shell environment in `shell.nix`.
 The environment contains: a MySQL server to validate normal queries to and execute attack ones (sqlmap requires interaction with a running DBMS to generate payloads), sqlmap and `percona-toolkit` from which the `pt-kill` command is used to make sure no lock on tables is present before the invocation of `sqlmap`.
 Finally, a python interpreter with packages dependencies (for both generation and training of models) is included.

-### Manual environment

 Alternatively, an equivalent environment can be manually created by using the following software versions:
 - MySQL 8.4.5